Jim Corbett: The Hunter Called ‘Carpet Sahib’ Who Became a Crusader for Animal Rights

-Walking in villages near the Jim Corbett National Park will take you to an unimaginable realm.
+Walking in villages near the Jim Corbett National Park in Nainital district of Uttarakhand, will take you to an unimaginable realm.
 Surrounded by lush Himalayan trees on all sides, the villages are home to thousands of birds and animals that live in harmony with humans.

 Villages like Chhoti Haldwani live with a completely different understanding of forests and wild animals from the mainstream narrative.
 For these villagers, the forests are a part of their lives.
 They enter these dense jungles and roam with wild animals on an everyday basis.